 After Nestlé’s HQ moved out of this grand Neoclassical building in 1979, the pale yellow limestone edifice sat empty until 1985, when the company opened Alimentarium, which claims to be the world’s first food museum.
 The Alimentarium sits right on Lake Geneva and the garden—its vegetables and herbs are used by the museum’s chefs—overlooks gently lapping water.
 Through interactive exhibits, Alimentarium’s permanent installation looks broadly at what food is, what’s eaten around the world, the food chain from farm to table, and how what you choose to eat impacts global health.
 Temporary exhibitions like Beurk!
 Yuck!
 Igitt! take a light-hearted look at “the foods we love to hate.”
 Games, workshops, and cooking classes make this a welcoming space for kids.

 In a strikingly gilded, serpentine building in northern Bordeaux is this temple to wine, where touchscreens and a paired audio guide take you deep into the world of wine.
 France is world-renowned for its wine, and Bordeaux is the country’s biggest wine region, but the story of wine begins more than 4,700km from Bordeaux, in the Caucasus.
 How did grapes make their way across the Mediterranean and Europe?
 How is wine grown (and consumed) around the world, from Cape Town to California?
 What should you serve with your Bordeaux wine of choice?
-Find out the answers as you work your way up to the eighth floor observation deck for a panoramic view of Bordeaux and wine tasting.
+Find out the answers as you work your way up to the 7th-floor Le 7 Restaurant Panoramique or the 8th floor observation deck, both with panoramic views of Bordeaux.

 Is there a global convenience food more iconic than Cup Noodles?
 Learn about the history of instant ramen and Cup Noodles inventor Momofuku Ando (after whom David Chang’s restaurant empire is named) at one of two museums, in Osaka and Yokohama.
 They’re wonderfully interactive, with workshops in which you can create bespoke Cup Noodles—down to flavor and label design—and make your own instant ramen from scratch.
 The museum’s food court, Night Bazaar, is designed to look and sound like a hawker center where you can slurp noodles from eight countries, including Italy, Korea, and Malaysia.
 This is a fantastic museum for kids; beyond the workshops is a playground called Cup Noodles Park, where kids can pretend to work in a noodle factory.